StarRocks/starrocks/docs/en/sql-reference/sql-functions/string-functions/ngram_search.md

 |                              0.5 |
 +----------------------------------+

--- haystack is a column and needle are const value mysql> select rowkey,ngram_search(rowkey,"31dc496b-760d-6f1a-4521-050073a70000",4) as string_similarity from string_table order by string_similarity desc limit 5;
+-- The value of haystack is a column name and the value of needle is a const value. mysql> select rowkey,ngram_search(rowkey,"31dc496b-760d-6f1a-4521-050073a70000",4) as string_similarity from string_table order by string_similarity desc limit 5;
 +--------------------------------------+-------------------+
 | rowkey                               | string_similarity |